 Again, a lot of weight on your shoulders.

 There was a great deal of preparation for the premiere, not just on a technical level, but also on the artistic one.
 It is a beautiful journey to find every aspect of a role, and Seigfreid is one that is continually developing with each show.
 He's such an interesting character, and in Grigorovich's version there are particular psychological nuances, which gives the opportunity to express many different moods.

 The first performance is always a little more tense, but I enjoyed the show, and I felt very ‘in the moment'.

 You are now used to the vast Bolshoi stage.
 La Scala's is smaller, and that of The Royal Opera House is even smaller.

 The Bolshoi stage is very big, so almost always when we travel we have to adjust a little bit depending on the different stages, but I really like the atmosphere at the Royal Opera House.

-To finish off the interview, I wanted to ask him about his character.
-His apparent timidity must cover a steely core otherwise how could he have confronted so many challenges and alone, far away from his family and friends?
+To round off the interview, I wanted to ask him about his character.
+His apparent timidity must cover a steely core otherwise how could he have confronted so many challenges, and alone, far away from his family and friends?
 All the while he was also battling to learn a new language and – even if he did feel warmly welcomed at the Bolshoi – facing the critical and maybe resentful looks of dancers who have gone through the rigorous Russian training.
 Many would have been defeated by the pressure.